gbaker1976/octane/README.md

 * All code is written is ES6.
 We use modules and classes heavily.
 * All code has 100% test coverage.
-* All code is covered by complexity tests as well.
 * All code is 100% documented.

 ### Building